-Urban studies are also supported through the extracurricular programs of the Yale Urban Design Workshop and Center for Urban Design Research.
+Urban studies are also supported through the extracurricular programs of the Yale Urban Design Workshop.
 Students in the School of Architecture may participate with faculty and students from the School and throughout the University in the symposia, seminars, and research and design projects organized through these programs.
 In particular, the Urban Design Workshop extends the work of the School into the areas of community design and outreach, providing design assistance to groups and municipalities throughout the region.
 (See Yale Urban Design Workshop, in the chapter Life at the School of Architecture.)

 The diversity of course offerings in the School, therefore, represents a concern for design that ranges in scale from the individual building to the urban landscape.
 Students are also encouraged to take courses in other departments and schools in the University.